joelekstrom/terminal-mines/README.md

 # terminal-mines
 An [ncurses](https://en.wikipedia.org/wiki/Ncurses)-based minesweeper game.
 This was made because I wanted a minesweeper game that was efficient to play without mouse.
+It's also a reference frontend for [libminesweeper](https://github.com/accatyyc/libminesweeper/).

 ![screenshot](screenshots/terminal-mines.png)